Who We Are

 The online application allows you to invite people to send in a reference on your behalf in an automated way – these references will be sent directly to Graduate Admissions for review.
 We strongly suggest contacting your references in advance to ensure you have their consent and their correct contact information.
 Contact the staff at Graduate Admissions if you need to update your list of references.

 Most programs require a goal statement.
 The goal statement should prove that your past achievements will enable you to succeed in your graduate program(s).
 These statements are reviewed by the faculty selection committee.
 Once this is completed, it can be uploaded with the application.
+Note that there is no minimum or maximum word/page count-your goal statement can be as short or long as you wish to make it.

 Answer each question separately and submit all your answers as a singular document.
 If you are applying to more than one program, write separate goal statements for each program, clearly indicating which program each statement applies to.